Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Rent and tenancy agreement

 Do you rent houses or apartments?
-As a landlord in the Netherlands you have to observe several rules and obligations, for instance:
+As a landlord in the Netherlands you have to observe several rules and obligations.
+Different rules apply to different types of housing.

 You must keep to the rules of the Good Landlordship Act (in Dutch, scroll down for explanatory videos in several languages).